WASasquatch/was-node-suite-comfyui/README.md

     - CLIPTextEncode (NSP): Parse Noodle Soup Prompts
     - Constant Number
     - Debug to Console (Debug pretty much anything to the console window)
+    - Image Analyze
+      - Black White Levels
+      - RGB Levels
+        - Depends on `matplotlib`, will attempt to install on first run
     - Image Blank: Create a blank image in any colo
     - Image Blend by Mask: Blend two images by a mask
     - Image Blend: Blend two images by opacity